 The Pride Junior Academy is a program for U9 and U10 players that is geared toward preparing players for the demands of the competitive program.
 The goal is to develop competitive, confident, technically-sound players through a structured training environment, centered on individual player development.
-In addition, the academy program helps to instill positive training habits and life-long values.
+In addition, the Junior Academy program helps to instill positive training habits and life-long values.

 The development of our players comes through age-specific curriculum which focuses on developing a technical foundation, introducing individual and small group tactics, instilling confidence on the ball, and developing a competitive mentality.
-This development is vital to the club’s continuing and overall success.
+This development is vital to the club’s continued and overall success.
 An individual’s growth as a player hinges on correct, proper, and relevant information at an early age.

 Junior Academy Staff– Under the guidance of our Technical Director and our Directors’ of Coaching, exceptional Age Group Trainers, and Coaches, Pride teams are exposed to a wide array of soccer knowledge and experience.
 Our staff consists of coaches who have playing experience ranging from collegiate to international teams as well as coaching experience ranging from competitive to collegiate.